-We’ve owned our Northstar Laredo SC truck camper now for seven months.
+We’ve owned our Northstar Laredo SC truck camper now for seven months (for an in-depth followup review on a few problems we found with the camper after five years of ownership, click here).
 We’ve taken it to some pretty spectacular locations on some pretty rough roads, places that most folks wouldn’t typically go in a truck camper.
 We’ve traveled over 4,000 miles in 10 states and used all of the camper’s appliances and equipment numerous times in all kinds of temperatures and weather.
 Based upon our needs, I’ve made several modifications to the camper, and through my negligence, I’ve even had to make a repair or two.
 We purchased a Laredo SC truck camper because we were looking for a modest hard-side that we could take off-road that still had all of the basic features, capacities, and storage that we considered essential for an overland expedition rig.
 We based our decision on not only owner feedback, but also on the reputation and longevity of the company.
 Customer support was also important.
 If problems or questions ever arise, and they usually do, its important to have a support system in place to get the help and answers that you need.

 The Northstar Laredo SC is a hard-side truck camper made for short-bed and long-bed trucks.
 The camper was designed by Rory Willett, Rex’s brother, and has been a steady seller for the company since it first appeared in 2002.
 With a dry weight of only 2,090 pounds (fully loaded the camper weighs 2,980 pounds), an interior floor length of 8 feet, 6 inches, and a width of 7 feet, the Laredo matches well with most three-quarter-ton and all one-ton SRW pickup trucks.
 Key features of the all-wood Laredo SC include a 60×80-inch full-size queen bed oriented north-south, a well-apportioned kitchen, and a spacious U-shaped dinette.
 These figures and features, though revealing, don’t tell the entire story about this rugged, well-made camper.
 It’s said that imitation is the highest form of flattery.
 It’s no different in the truck camper industry.
 Rex Willett told me that the Lance 825, Lance’s second best-selling truck camper, is actually a direct copy of the Northstar Laredo SC.
 When you look at the floorplans for both campers, its pretty obvious to anyone with eyes that Rex is telling the truth.